Encounters with Western

 Raja Bongsu: The Beginning of an Epic Battle

-In 1627, Raja Bongsu assembled 2,000 men and more than 30 caracoas to attack the new shipyard in Camarines.
+In 1627, Raja Bongsu assembled 2,000 men and more than thirty caracoas to attack the new shipyard in Camarines.
 They attacked just before dawn which took the Spaniards by surprise.
 There were only fourteen Spanish guards, two were killed immediately, and the remaining twelve fortified themselves in a store located at the riverbank.
 They held out until midday together with the women, children, and the wounded.
 While the Tausug were busy loading an enormous amount of booty, the Spaniards escaped through a large boat at the back of the store.

-The following year in 1629, Datu Aceh attacked Leyte.
+The following year, in 1629, Datu Ache attacked Leyte.
 The Spaniards again responded by attacking Jolo in 1630.
-The expedition however failed as the Tausug were well-prepared.
-The following year, the Tausug attacked Leyte again and took many captives for the slave market in Makassar.
+The expedition, however, failed as the Tausug were well-prepared.
+The

 Raja Bongsu’s daughter from his wife in Basilan was married to Sultan Kudarat of Maguindanao.
 In 1634, the combined forces of Maguindanao and Sulu attacked Dapitan, Bohol, and Leyte.